 At 11H30 our boat was floating again at the pontoon in Lefkas Marina after about six months on the hard!
 The inside cleaning work could start ...

 26.05.11 Lefkas Marina.
 Mark's accident had not only consequences for the planning of the preparation of the boat during April - till the 6th of May we had to stay on the house in Apolpena, although quite not an unpleasant thing!
 This month too things are not going like we could have hope.
-In this high perod of so numerous boat launching and maintenance the best engineers are very busy, so we have to be patient till Saturday the 29th, having late and not in time planified requests.
-Although we have not a breakdown our engine need a more important maintenance after 1200 hours and some parts need already ( and some again!) to be replaced, recurring problems that make us questioning about the quality of our Yanmar engine!
+In this period of launching so numerous boats and of maintenance the best engineers are very busy.
+So we have to be patient till Saturday the 29th for the works on the engine, having late planed our requests.
+Although we have not a breakdown our engine need a more important maintenance after 1200 hours and some parts need ( some for the second or third time again! ) to be replaced.
+A few recurring problems make us being in doubt about the quality of our Yanmar engine!
 During the voyage we always have serviced the engine ourselves but we don't dare to do these interventions!

-Although the temperature is nice during the sunny days make us forget rapidly the irritating rain of the day before, evenings and nights are still to cold.
-So at Peter and Alisons Katoghi in Vafkeri - or course, in the mountains at 450m - in the fire oliver logs are nicely burning.
-A pleasant atmosphere is reigning in the restaurant ... " kalisperasas ke kalo chimona " - " good evening to you and good winter "!
+Although the temperature is nice during the sunny days - then we forget rapidly the irritating rain of the previous days -, evenings and nights are still too cold.
+In Peter and Alison's Katoghi in Vafkeri - in the mountains, at 450m - in the fire place oliver logs are nicely burning.
+A pleasant atmosphere is reigning in the restaurant ... " kalispera sas ke kalo chimona " [ " good evening to you and nice winter "] !

 10.06.11 Lefkas Marina.
 At the start of the new month the weather also seems to have changed its attitude.
 The sunshine seems more stable although in the afternoon over the mainland threatening thunderstorms assert their presence by impressive clouds.
 After a last avaricious shower had sprinkled the marina with more yellow sand than with rain, we get now clement and sunny weather, with little wind in the morning, increasing during the afternoon, sometimes strongly.

-The engine finally received the care it needed.
-To finish all the maintenance Simon who runs Sivota Yacht Services and has a very good reputation, had to come twice having noticed during its first intervention the defects of all the gaskets necessary for the installation of the new injector which we got for complete at our departure from Nieuwpoort in 2007!
+The engine finally receives the care it needed.
+To finish all the maintenance Simon Trippier who runs Sivota Yacht Services and has a very good reputation, has to come twice having noticed during its first intervention the missing of all the gaskets necessary for the installation of the new injector which we got for complete at our departure from Nieuwpoort in 2007!

-So, finally, more than ten weeks after our return to Greece we could do our first but modest sailing: a 15 n.m. round trip towards Ormos Varko.
+So, finally, after more than ten weeks after our return to Greece we could do our first but modest sailing: a 15 NM round trip to Ormos Varko.

-About Greece, from our trip towards the Pagasitikos Kolpos and Hortó in 2009, we learned some not unimportant lessons for us and our small boat:
+About Greece, from our trip to the Pagasitikos Kolpos and Hortó in 2009, we learned some not unimportant lessons for us and our small boat:

-(1) there are in Greece only a limited number of good and safe harbours (essent. the marinas), this factor is determining considering the size and the autonomy of our sailboat, as far as we want to keep things nice and pleasant
+(1) there are in Greece only a limited number of good and safe harbours ( essentially the marinas ), this factor is determining considering the size and the autonomy of our sailboat, as far as we want to keep things nice and pleasant

 (2) the Cycladic islands are not taken into account for these same reasons